SqueezyDough/css-to-the-rescue-1920/README.md

   - transform-origin
  - ASCII art using the `pre` and `code` HTML tags
  - CSS variables
+ - Seperate a smooth animation into small steps.
+I've used this to create a type animation.
  - Implementing automatic dark-mode
  - Implementing manual dark-mode
  - Better understanding of `::after` and `::before`